If Ye Are Prepared Ye Shall Not Fear, by Clark Kelley Price

 Some common temptations teenagers face today include being disrespectful to parents and leaders, cheating in school, gossiping, dressing immodestly, breaking the law of chastity, breaking the Word of Wisdom (tobacco, alcohol, and drugs), and viewing pornography.
 Select two or more of those temptations, and write in your scripture study journal how each might affect the family and friends of someone who gives in to the temptation.

-The rest of 1 Nephi 18 teaches us how to respond when hardships come, whether they come from making bad choices or through no fault of our own.
-Read 1 Nephi 18:15–16, 20–23, and mark phrases that teach what to do in either situation.
+1 Nephi 18 teaches us how to respond when hardships come, whether they come from making bad choices or through no fault of our own.
+Read

 There are several doctrines and principles illustrated in these verses.
-After each of the following statements, write the number of the verse or verses from 1 Nephi 18:15–16, 20–23 that you feel show an example of that truth:
+After each of the following statements, write the number of the verse or verses from

 Choose one of the verses you used in the preceding exercise that is especially meaningful to you, and explain in your scripture study journal why you like it.
 Include what you learned from the verse and what it taught you about responding to afflictions.
 If you have seen an example of what this verse teaches in your own or someone else’s life, write about that as well.